Civil & Criminal Writs and Appeals

 Meet Steve

 Stephen “Steve” Vasil helps clients by pursuing and defending against civil and criminal writs and appeals in California state and federal courts.
-He has written over 100 appellate briefs in diverse areas of law, including family law, trusts and estates, real estate, business disputes, employment law, and criminal matters ranging from theft to murder.
+He has written over 100 appellants’ opening briefs in diverse areas of law, including family law, trusts and estates, real estate, business disputes, employment law, and criminal matters ranging from theft to murder.

 Steve also helps attorneys prepare for trial by writing motions, conducting research, and advising on trial strategies.